-No 1 Murray loses to Zverev in 4th round of Australian Open
+No 1 Murray out in 4th-round upset to Zverev in Australia

 Murray got the closest look at Zverev's best match to date, and couldn't do a lot to counter it.

 ''It's the shots he was coming up with when he did come forward.''
-Murray said. ''I mean, he came up with some great pickups, you know, reflex volleys especially at the end of the match when it was tight.
+Murray said. ''I mean, he came up with some great pickups, you know, reflex volleys especially at the end when it was tight.

-''He served very well when he needed to, especially when he was behind in games.
-Yeah, he deserved to win because, you know, he played great when he was down, and also in the important moments.''
+''He served very well when he needed to ... he deserved to win because he played great when he was down, and also in the important moments.''

-Earlier, seven-time major winner Venus Williams returned to the Australian Open quarterfinals for the ninth time with a 6-3, 7-5 fourth-round win Sunday over No. 181-ranked Mona Barthel.
+In women's fourth-round matches, seven-time major winner Venus Williams returned to the Australian Open quarterfinals for the ninth time with a 6-3, 7-5 win over No. 181-ranked Mona Barthel.

-She will next play No. 24-seeded Anastasia Pavlyuchenkova, who beat No. 8 Svetlana Kuznetsova 6-3, 6-3 and who had never gone past the third round in eight previous trips to Melbourne Park.
+She will next play No. 24-seeded Anastasia Pavlyuchenkova, who beat No. 8 Svetlana Kuznetsova 6-3, 6-3.

+French Open champion Garbine Muguruza reached the quarterfinals in Australia for the first time, beating Sorana Cirstea 6-2, 6-3.

+''When you win one (major), you have that self-confidence and that belief in yourself that you can do it again.''

 Murray had reached the quarterfinals or better on his previous seven trips to Melbourne Park - losing the finals in 2010 to Federer and in '11, '13, '15 and '16 to Djokovic.